Calcite Gemstone Information

 About Calcite - History and Introduction

 Calcite is the most stable form of calcium carbonate and a primary ore of calcium.
 Calcium carbonates are a very abundant group of minerals and in their purest form, they are completely colorless with excellent transparency.
 Calcite is often referred to as 'limespar' or 'calspar' and is a primary mineral found in metamorphic marble.
 Calcite is also a common constituent of sedimentary rock, such as limestone, which often contains organic materials including the shell remains of marine organisms.
-Thus, the composition of calcite is actually quite similar to various organic gemstones such as pearl, amber and coral.
+Thus, the composition of calcite is actually quite similar to various organic gemstones such as pearl and coral.

 Calcite is quite soft and fragile compared to other gem types.
 It is primarily classified as a 'collector's stone', but not because of its rarity.
 Instead, calcite is a collector's stone because it lacks the hardness and durability needed for most jewelry applications.
 However, calcite's hardness is comparable to amber, coral and chrysocolla, which are all very popular as jewelry stones.
 So, despite its lack of hardness, calcite can still be used for certain types of jewelry, such as earrings or pendants.